-Lisa Yee is a successful children’s author with a long, distinguished career.
+Lisa Yee is a successful children’s-YA author with a long, distinguished career.

 In children’s-YA writing, maintaining an active publishing career is arguably an even bigger challenge than breaking into the field.